emoncms/emoncms/readme.md

 ## Install PECL modules (serial, redis and swift mailer)

-These modules are optional but will enhance the functionality of emoncms: serial is required to use the rfm12pi module.
+These modules are optional but will enhance the functionality of emoncms: serial is required to use the rfm12pi module, while redis will greatly reduce disk I/O (especially useful if you're running from an SD card).
+Swift mailer provides email :)

 For instructions, see the general Linux installation steps below.

 ## Install add-on emoncms modules

+You don't need to install all (or indeed any) of the optional add-on modules.

+If you do wish to do so, the easiest way is to clone them into the Modules directory.
+As Debian packages are uploaded to apt for each module, this advice will be updated.

     cd /usr/share/emoncms/www/Modules